By Chris Dubuque….

 HOW DID IT END UP IN PORTLAND?

 What I have shown above it not a complete story.
-Marten has many more photos and details of Citroën’s in-house models and I understand he is working on a new book.
+Marten has many more photos and additional details of Citroën’s in-house models and I understand he is working on a new book.
 I can’t wait!

 1. Is there a chance that Citroen will bring back to the market the Ds21 with is iconic look from the 70’s ?
 That model was flawless.
 Now in days all cars look the same.
 Keeping my fingers crossed to ride the car my father drove so proudly when I was a child.